 The Copper Cabin is a completely self-contained off-grid hideaway situated just feet off the Montreal River in a pine and birch forest teaming with wildlife.
 Once you leave the road and the ATV/Snowmobile trail, you'll drive the two-track (or snowshoe) to the footbridge crossing the river and travelling by foot on up to the cabin in the woods. * This is a real wilderness destination that is not for everyone, but perfect for the adventurous spirit.
 Experience this comfy eco-friendly timber-framed abode complete with solar lighting, wood burning stove, convenient 12-volt refrigerator, indoor composting toilet, 12-volt entertainment center, water catchment/filter/dispenser system, antique gas cook top (sorry no oven) & more.
-Two large sleeping lofts have 2 double beds and room for air mattresses (provided by you).
+Two large sleeping lofts have 1 queen bed, 1 double bed, and two futons.
 The space can accommodate up to 8 people and makes a restful getaway.
 The morning is welcomed in with views from the large Eastern window.
 There is a sauna/bath house currently under construction.
 Outdoor solar-lighted composting privy adds a second convenient toilet.

 Thimbleberry, blueberry mingle along with Verbena, Astor, wild strawberry, and Lobelia along the forest floor and fringes.
 Miles and miles of flora and fauna for your nature-loving self.